-It's a mouth-watering, hearty soup, that is bursting with different flavors and has a rich, creamy texture.
-It’s almost stew-like, and it’s the epitome of pure comfort food.
-Ajiaco is common to Colombia, Cuba and Peru, and is prepared slightly different in each culture.
+It's a mouth-watering, hearty soup that is common to Colombia, Cuba, and Peru, and is prepared slightly different in each culture.
 The recipe I'm sharing today is a Colombian version (Ajiaco Bogotano).
 This soup is well-known throughout the region, and especially in Bogotá, the capital of Colombia.

-My favorite part of Ajiaco, is all the fixin’s that accompany it.
-It’s served with avocado, Aji (Colombian salsa), capers and a table cream (similar to sour cream).
 Each topping adds another layer of flavor to this already flavorsome meal.
 I highly recommend all of them for the full Ajiaco experience.
+I also like to add a squeeze of lime and fresh-cut cilantro.

-I tried to keep the recipe as traditional as possible, but I had to change a few things.
-The stock is traditionally made with chicken, and it's simmered in water, onions and garlic to create a broth.
-To replace this step, I sautéed the onions and garlic together, and used vegetable broth.
+I tried to keep the recipe as traditional as possible, but I had to change a few things to make it vegan-friendly.
+The stock is traditionally made with chicken, and it's simmered in water, onions, and garlic to create a broth.
+To replace this step, I sautéed the onions and garlic together and used vegetable broth.
 The cook time is much shorter without the addition of chicken, so that's a big bonus.

 Are you ready to give this a try?